iljarotar/synth/README.md

 # Synth

-This is a simple modular-like command line synthesizer written in [golang](https://go.dev/).
+This is a simple modular-like command line synthesizer for Linux written in [golang](https://go.dev/).

 ## Installation